 - Master of Arts in Latin American Studies

 - Master of Arts in Russian, Eurasian, and East European Studies

 - Master of Science in Foreign Service

 Third year students in GU-Q who have maintained an honors average (3.500 or better) are eligible to apply to one of the above multidisciplinary master’s degree programs within the university.
 Students with appropriate undergraduate course work may count graduate level courses toward the undergraduate degree.
 Some of the graduate programs may permit appropriate courses beyond those required for the undergraduate degree to be applied toward the master’s degree within limits set by policy and with explicit approval of the particular master’s program, the BSFS Program, and the Graduate School.

-Successful applicants matriculate fully into the graduate program in the fourth year, and spend the fourth and final year of the BSFS Program at Georgetown’s Washington, DC campus.
-The BSFS degree is conferred at the end of the fourth year of studies upon completion of all undergraduate degree requirements.
+Successful applicants begin the graduate program in their fourth year of their BSFS program.
+They spend this year at Georgetown’s Washington, DC campus, where they recieve their BSFS degree upon completion of all undergraduate degree requirements.
 The fifth year of studies is spent entirely at the Washington, DC campus as a graduate student.
-Please see the Graduate School of Arts and Sciences Graduate Bulletin for information and requirements of the master’s programs.
+See the Graduate School of Arts and Sciences Graduate Bulletin for more details.